apigear-io/template-qtcpp/goldenmaster/README.md

            See examples with monitor feature on for more details.

 * http: http client adapter for ApiGear HTTP Protocol for each interface class
+* qmlplugin: adds a qml wrapper that exposes interfaces to qml.
+The Qml classes require api factory, that creates backend for the wrapper when instantiating the class in qml.
-* qmlplugin: creates a QtQuick plugin that registers all necessary types and metatypes.
+             For more details see qml example.creates a QtQuick plugin that registers all necessary types and metatypes.
 * examples:
     - object link server - see how to set up an object link server
     - object link client - see how to set up an object link client